verrazzano/docs/content/en/docs/setup/install/multicluster-no-rancher.md

 Follow these preregistration setup steps.

-1. If needed for the admin cluster, obtain the managed cluster's CA certificate.
+1. If needed for the admin cluster, then obtain the managed cluster's CA certificate.
    The admin cluster scrapes metrics from the managed cluster's Prometheus endpoint.
 If the managed cluster Verrazzano installation uses self-signed certificates, then the admin cluster will need the managed cluster's CA certificate to make an `https` connection.